 - additional areas of medium-density residential were added specifically along School Road, and Davis/Poplar Roads area.

-The Land Use Designation Map can be seen here.
+View the Land Use Designation Map here.

 Development Permit Areas